emmaiyke/ERT_RWU_Wheat_Project/README.md

 # Wheat Field ERT — Multi-Genotype Root Water Uptake Analysis

-This repository contains the full data-processing pipeline for a 2024 field experiment that combined **Electrical Resistivity Tomography (ERT)** with **Time-Domain Reflectometry (TDR)** sensors to estimate root water uptake (RWU) in three wheat genotypes under terminal drought.
+This project uses field-based ERT with ML calibration to quantify root water uptake in wheat.
+Root architectures were pre-selected in greenhouse experiments, and field results are validated with plant physiology and microclimate data to compare genotype water-use strategies under drought.

 ## Repository structure